neurospin-projects/2023_agaudin_jchavas_folding_supervised/contrastive/notebooks/README_notebooks.rst

 Notebook to get the extreme predictions' subject name for a given classifier.

 - beta-VAE_analysis
-Notebook to preprocess and siplay classifiers results for the beta-VAEs computed by Louise.
+Notebook to preprocess and display classifiers results for the beta-VAEs computed by Louise.

 - classifier_results (*)